 Although Tacoma has long dwelled in Seattle’s formidable shadow, it does trump its bigger sibling in at least one respect: the view of 14,411-foot Mount Rainier.
 While it's a prominent feature of the southern horizon in most of metro Seattle, the loftiest peak in the Cascade Range has—even on clear days—a surreal, somewhat ethereal presence, looking rather like a ghostly painting.
 But here there’s no mistaking the mountain; it soars majestically above the City of Destiny, a definitive visual backdrop.

 ShoppingAntique Row is a concentration of more than a dozen shops along Broadway and St. Helens Avenue between S. 7th and S. 9th streets.
 Old Town, the original business district at McCarver Street and Ruston Way, has shops and restaurants.
-JCPenney, Macy's, Nordstrom and Sears are the anchor stores at Tacoma Mall, west of I-5 exits 130 and 131 on Tacoma Mall Boulevard.
+JCPenney, Macy's and Nordstrom are the anchor stores at Tacoma Mall, west of I-5 exits 130 and 131 on Tacoma Mall Boulevard.

 The Proctor District, on N. Proctor and N. 26th streets, features more than 60 shops and restaurants.
 Freighthouse Square, 1 block north of the Tacoma Dome at 25th and East D streets, is a public market that features restaurants, specialty stores and a full calendar of events.